datarootsio/ml-skeleton-py/HOWTO.md

 Finally, you can start all services using `docker-compose`:
 for example `docker-compose up jupyter`, `docker-compose up api` or `docker-compose up test`.

+Do you need a notebook for development?
+Just run `docker-compose jupyter up`.
+It will launch a Jupyter Notebook with access to you local development files.

 ## Best practices for development